garfix/nligems/doc/internals.md

 ##### Sentence Structure Recognition

 From the individual words the structure of the sentence must be recognized.
+This structure consists of phrases like NP (noun phrase) VP (verb phrase) DP (determiner phrase) etc.

 When the system needs to deal with complex sentences, the sentence is ___parsed___, whcih means that its phrase constituents are recognized and placed in a ___parse tree___.